 Vendor must possess appropriate permits and licenses, and copies of same shall be submitted to OVFM Manager in advance of product sales.
 Products should use ingredients from Washington farms or waters as much as possible.

-All processors must carry and provide proof of liability insurance which shows coverage.
+All processors must carry and provide proof of liability insurance which shows coverage and names Orting Valley Farmers Market as an Additional Insured.

+.

 Artisan/Crafter

 Artisans/crafters are persons who create with their own hands in the state of Washington the products they offer for sale.
 Products should ideally incorporate materials produced in Washington as much as possible and require some skill in their production.
 Selection will be based on quality and originality of the product.
+What about liability and completed operations insurance???
+Crafters should carry this coverage too.

 Prepared foods/Concessionaire